Leanyer

 Leanyer features high concentrations of group households, with a fairly typical median household size

 Family households constitute 74.5% of all households, including 37.1% couples with children, 26.5% couples without children, and 9.9% single parent families.
 Non-family households account for the remaining 25.5%, with lone person households at 21.0% and group households comprising 4.4%.
-The median household size is 2.7 people, aligning with the Greater Darwin average.
+The median household size is 2.7 people, which aligns with the Greater Darwin average.

 Frequently Asked Questions - Households